Big-Hearted Boundaries is the online course for caregivers of all kinds who want to bring joy and life energy into their work.

 - 4x downloadable PDF guides, worksheets, or articles to supplement the themes

 This course includes all the same material as my 8 week in-person groups.
-I wanted to make it accessible for those who aren't in Edmonton or who are otherwise unable to make it out in person but ready to carve out an hour a week to work on boundaries.
+I wanted to make it accessible for those who aren't in Alberta or who are otherwise unable to make it out in person but ready to carve out an hour a week to work on boundaries.
 It's aimed at anyone in a helping role in their jobs or personal lives who wants to keep their heart open without going under.
 We start by reconnecting with our bodies and aiming for a more sustainable way of relating to others.

 How Can I Get the Most out of This Course?